10kh-at-rb/language_map/README.md

 To seed data, run this query and export to CSV, and upload the CSV at http://localhost:3000/data.

 To populate latitude/longitude, run `rake latlong:populate`.
-I haven't figured out how the Geocoder/Google rate limiting works but you'll probably need to run the rake task a few times before all of the records with findable location names are populated.
+Because of Geocoder/Google rate limiting, you'll probably need to run the rake task a few times before all of the records with findable location names are populated.